 The municipal appellation is located in the southwest of the area Touraine

-the famous Franciscan monk and poet François Rabelais (1495–1553).
-He bluntly denounced the evils in church and state in a satirical manner, his main work is the adventure novel "Gargantua and Pantagruel" (see also under Quotes
+of the famous Franciscan monk and poet François Rabelais (1495–1553).
+He relentlessly denounced the evils in church and state in a satirical manner, his main work is the adventure novel "Gargantua and Pantagruel" (see also under Quotes

 The terraced vineyards with gravel, sand and limestone soils cover 2,200 hectares of vineyards at the confluence of the Loire and Vienne.
-Mostly matured in oak, the red wine is made from Cabernet Franc (here Breton) and Cabernet Sauvignon (10% max).
+The red wine, which is mostly made of oak, is made from Cabernet Franc (here Breton) and Cabernet Sauvignon (max.
+10%).
 In small quantities there is a rosé from the same varieties and a white wine from Chenin Blanc.
 Well-known producers are Philippe Alliet, Bernard Baudry, Domaine de Bel Air, Donatien Bahuaud

-Christophe Berton, Domaine du Carroi Porter, Couly-Dutheil, Château de la Grille, Charles Joguet, Jean-Maurice Raffault and Domaine du Raffault.
+, Christophe Berton, Domaine du Carroi Portier, Couly-Dutheil, Château de la Grille, Charles Joguet, Jean-Maurice Raffault and Domaine du Raffault.